 The self – as the deepest representation of itself – and its intense desire to permeate in the expression and language of the Other, blazes the project [self] Insertions, as another untimely view.
 It’s not a simple addition, but rather a particular approach about the artist’s | performer’s potential as an inherent part of the work of the Other and its own world.
 The video and sound will be the most evident media and will be combined in a new work.

 Michel Piccoli reads the first pages of Victor Hugo’s Promontoire du songe, published with Annie Lebrun’s introduction, in 2012.
-In this text, Hugo describes his sensations when he sees, enlarged 400 times, the Moon through the telescope of the Observatorium of Paris.
-His visions drive him into a meditation about the relationships in between Dream, Reality and Poetry.
+In his text, Hugo describes his sensations when he sees, enlarged 400 times, the Moon through the telescope of Paris Observatory.
+His visions drive him into a meditation about the relationships between Dream, Reality and Poetry.

 The Invisible Broadcast (2020) / Alain Bourges (France)

 It was in 1954 on National Radio.
 Sacha Guitry was lecturing there.
 A great lesson through a hundred works drawn from the history of Art.
 The show was called Hundred Wonders.
 It was also the title of the illustrated book with the works evoked by Guitry.
 With the sound of Guitry’s voice broadcast and the pictures from the book in front of you, you were like watching television.
 Guitry invented television without television.
 The Invisible Broadcast was born from an offer from Daniel Arnaison, artist and collaborator of Radio Résonance, a radio station in the Cher region.
 Taking up Guitry’s idea, I conceived it as a television show whose images would be what listeners would choose to put in front of their eyes while listening to it.
 The landscape seen through their window, an illustrated book, an exhibition,… It is produced without any radio means, neither studio, nor sound engineer, and it is edited on a video editing software.